samhpr/aws-container-webapp/README.md

 Access at: http://localhost:3000

-> **Note**: Local version uses mock data.
-For real AWS metrics, deploy using templates in `deploy/` directory and connect to your AWS account.
+*Note: Local version uses mock data.
+For real AWS metrics, deploy using templates in `deploy/` directory and connect to your AWS account.*

 ## Results